Oxbryta (voxelotor) for sickle cell disease

 Both Oxbryta doses resulted in a significantly higher proportion of patients achieving a hemoglobin response compared with the placebo, but the 1,500 mg dose tended to provide the greatest benefits.
 After six months, 51% of patients receiving that dose achieved a hemoglobin response, versus 7% on the placebo.

-Final 1.5-year results from the trial confirmed that Oxbryta, at its approved dose, led to significant and sustained increases in hemoglobin levels and reductions in hemolysis markers compared to a placebo.
+Final 1.5-year results from the trial confirmed that Oxbryta, at its approved dose, led to significant and sustained increases in hemoglobin levels and reductions in hemolysis markers compared with a placebo.
 It also reduced the annual number of VOCs by 15% and led to more patients having their clinical status rated as “moderately improved” or “very much improved” by their clinician (74% vs. 47%).

 HOPE Kids 1 trial

 The open-label HOPE Kids 1 trial was a four-part study that tested Oxbryta in children and adolescents in different age ranges.
-One group included children ages 4 to 11, who received Oxbryta for up to 48 weeks (or nearly one year).
+One group included children ages 4 to 11 who received Oxbryta for up to 48 weeks, or nearly one year.

-Initial findings from the first 45 patients in that group showed treatment with a weight-based dose of Oxbryta resulted in a mean increase in hemoglobin levels of 1 g/dL after six months, with 47% of patients achieving a hemoglobin response.
+Initial findings from the first 45 patients in that group showed treatment with a weight-based dose of Oxbryta resulted in a mean increase in hemoglobin levels of 1 g/dL after six months, with 47% of evaluable patients achieving a hemoglobin response.
 Those increases were observed as early as two weeks after starting treatment.

 Common side effects of Oxbryta